Environmentalism in the Rear-View Mirror

 As its name implies, the heart of the law is how “species” are defined.
 In fact, if the law had stopped at providing legal protection for “species,” we would not be experiencing nearly as much difficulty with the implementation of the law.
 Unfortunately, the ESA’s “…definition of ‘species’ [is] broad, but not a model of clarity, ‘The term “species” includes any subspecies of fish or wildlife or plants, and any distinct population segment of any species of vertebrate fish or wildlife which interbreeds when mature.”
 (1)

-Splitting species into sub-species and “distinct population segments” has proved very problematic because taxonomy (the classification of organisms) has always been inherently subjective and will probably continue to be.
+Splitting species into sub-species and “distinct population segments” has proved problematic because taxonomy (the classification of organisms) has always been inherently subjective and will probably continue to be.
 The taxonomic system that was popular at the time the ESA was passed was Mayr’s biological species concept which identifies as a species any group that interbreeds within the group but not with outsiders.
 This definition is not useful for a species that hybridizes freely, such as the manzanitas of which six species have been designated as endangered.
 Professor Doremus tells us that US Fish & Wildlife Service now evaluates the legal consequences of hybridization on a case-by-case basis.

 Since the ESA was passed, many competing definitions of “species” have been proposed by scientistsThere were 22 different definitions of species in the modern literature as recently as ten years ago.
 These competing definitions reflect disagreement about appropriate criteria for identifying species—morphology, interbreeding, or genetic divergence, as well as the degree of difference needed to define the boundary between species.
 We see these scientific controversies played out repeatedly in the law suits that are interpreting the ESA.